01-1/0/Want..md

 As for Quasiperfect, this isn't a perfect moral theory.
 For example, would you kill all of humanity for a trillion orgasming rats to orgasm forever?
 You wouldn't.
 But those rats want to orgasm forever.

 But it's a moral theory that works in most cases.
 And we should use it for most cases.
-In special cases, like the orgasming rats, we can and should think beyond the theory.
+In special cases, like the orgasming rats, or [AI alignment](https://aisafety.info), we can and should think beyond the theory.

 To all sentient beings: Let us all come together and use PQRSTU in all our conscious actions, to guide the results of our desires.